micropython/micropython/docs/library/pyb.CAN.rst

      - *fdf* for CAN FD controllers, if set to True, the frame will have an FD frame format, which supports data payloads up to 64 bytes.
-     - *brs* for CAN FD controllers, if set to True, the bitrate switching mode is enabled, in which the data phase is transmitted at a differet bitrate.
+     - *brs* for CAN FD controllers, if set to True, the bitrate switching mode is enabled, in which the data phase is transmitted at a different bitrate.
        See :meth:`CAN.init` for the data bit timing configuration parameters.

      If timeout is 0 the message is placed in a buffer in one of three hardware